-This report documents and provides a first orientation on national legal definitions of energy communities, policies on foundation and expansion as well as contractual conditions with energy system actors for energy communities in different countries, i.e. Austria, Bulgaria, Croatia, Germany, Georgia and Hungary.
-The countryspecific version will be included in the implementation toolkit (WP5).
-As a result, differences between countries will become apparent and the tools of the implementation toolkit can be adapted to and chosen based on different preconditions (WP5).
+This report documents and provides an up to date analysis of national legal definitions of energy communities, policies on foundation and expansion as well as contractual conditions with energy system actors for energy communities in different countries, i.e. Austria, Bulgaria, Croatia, Germany, Georgia and Hungary.

-1.3 Energy communities in the EU legislation
+2.3 Energy communities in the EU legislation

-In accordance with the Renewable Energy Directive (RED II)1, renewable energy community (REC) means a legal entity meeting the following criteria:
+In accordance with the Renewable Energy Directive (RED II), renewable energy community (REC) means a legal entity meeting the following criteria:

-- Open and voluntary participation; - Controlled by shareholders or members that are located "in the proximity" of the renewable energy projects owned and developed by the REC; - The shareholders or members of which are natural persons, small and medium-sized enterprises (SMEs) or local authorities, including municipalities; - The "primary purpose" of which is to provide environmental, economic or social community benefits for its shareholders or members or for the local areas where it operates, rather than financial profits.
+- Open and voluntary participation; - Controlled by shareholders or members that are located "in the proximity" of the renewable energy projects owned and developed by the REC; - The shareholders or members of which are natural persons, small and medium-sized enterprises (SMEs) or local authorities, including municipalities; - ▶ The "primary purpose" of which is to provide environmental, economic or social community benefits for its shareholders or members or for the local areas where it operates, rather than financial profits.